Optimize Your Etsy Listings: Photos, Descriptions, and Attributes That Sell

 Image Alt Text: The 30-Second Optimization Most Sellers Skip

-Every listing image has an alt text field.
-This serves two purposes: accessibility (screen readers use it to describe images to visually impaired shoppers) and SEO (Google uses it to understand what's in the image for Google Shopping and image search results).
+Every listing image has an alt text field — for accessibility (screen readers use it) and SEO (Google uses it for Shopping and image search).
+Write descriptive, natural alt text for at least your first 3-4 images.

 The Listing Quality Feedback Loop